Maghnie/docs/developers/api-documentation/guides-and-tutorials/setpoints-and-schedules.md

 The `status` of the operation is now `written` which means that it was successful and the setpoint is in effect \(if this wasn't a dry run\).
 The field `old_value` contains the value that would be overwritten by this setpoint if this wasn't a dry run, i.e., 16.7° Celsius as was written in the previous unacknowledged setpoint write operation above.
 Note that additionally the complete priority array \(for BACnet datapoints\) as it was _before_ this setpoint write operation is returned in the last log message.
 This lets you determine the last state of the datapoint before your setpoint.
 In this example, the setpoint at priority 16 will take over and our office would be heated to a comfy 22.5 °C. However, since this was a dry run, the setpoint at priority 15 \(16.7 °C\) remains active.

 {% hint style="warning" %}
-Please carefully choose which setpoints to write as when you are operating on a real building.
+Please carefully choose which setpoints to write when you are operating on a real building.
 To avoid overwriting existing setpoints, use the `dryrun` feature to determine the current state of the targeted datapoint before writing anything to it.
 {% endhint %}

 Having inspected the state of the datapoint and decided that we really want to reset it, we now switch the `dryrun` flag to `False` and repeat the above operation.
 The answer will look almost completely the same as above except that the logs will not indicate a dry run anymore.

 ### Creating schedules

 Schedules are the generalization of setpoints.
-They allow you to specify multiple setpoints that are written at predefined points in times.
+They allow you to specify multiple setpoints that are written at predefined points in time.
 And, schedules will automatically clean-up after themselves, i.e., reset the written datapoint to the same state it was in before the schedule, if you let them.

 A new schedule is created through the `POST /v2/datapoint/schedule` endpoint.
 The caller must identify the datapoint in the query and provide the details of the schedule as a JSON object in the body of the request: